Rev Up Your Local SEO in 2025 & Beyond

 By showing Google where your business is, it helps your business surface in nearby search queries.
 There are three ways a user can perform a local search:

-2. Geo-Modified Searches.
-While not always the case, users are performing local searches within cities they are looking to visit or travel to.
+- Geo-Modified Searches.
+While not always the case, users often perform local searches within cities they plan to visit or travel to.
 So, their search query is slightly modified to ‘steak restaurant in Austin”.
 In searches like these, they rely on relevance and prominence to produce listings closest to the city’s central location.

 Increasing proximity, relevance, and prominence help boost your rankings, which in turn helps you:

-By implementing local SEO into your digital marketing strategy, you’re able to target the right people with relevant and useful information.
+By implementing local SEO into your digital marketing strategy, you can target the right people with relevant and useful information.

 This increases the chances of attracting them to your business and converting them to customers, generating more revenue and sales growth for continued success.